-After doing a bit of research, I found plants move in response to a variety of stimuli like light and touch.
-I mean, just think of the Venus flytrap or plants whose leaves track the sun throughout the day.
+That’s because plants move in response to a variety of stimuli like light and touch.
+Consider the Venus flytrap or plants whose leaves track the sun throughout the day.
 While plants don’t have muscles, they do have motor cells in the region where the leaf connects to the stem; these swell when they take in water and shrink when water flows out of them.

 What’s less clear is what triggers these chemical changes.
 Different plants have different mechanisms, some electrical, some chemical, and some both, but there’s little known about how the signal travels from the stimulus to the motor cells.
-Historically, there’s been more research on motion signaling systems in mammals than on those in animals, so in plants, this is still a really hot area of research.
+Historically, there’s been more research on motion signaling systems in mammals than on those in animals.

 “Do plants have muscles?
 For example, how does a Venus’s- flytrap work?“, Ford, Christina Gutierrez